 How much is a new member “worth” to you?
 What are the average costs via the different methods you have now?

-You could run issue-based campaigns with Care2 (opt-in), Change.org (opt-in), LeftAction (opt-in) and Democrats.com (opt-in or opt-out).
+You could run issue-based campaigns with Care2 (opt-in), Change.org (opt-in), DailyKos (opt-in), Democrats.com (opt-in or opt-out), and LeftAction (opt-in).
 The CPA may vary.
 There will be minimum buys also.
 This is probably only cost-effective for national groups, statewide races or organizations, or Congressional/city-wide races or orgs in major metropolitan areas.

 You could also run a petition-based campaign on Google or Facebook.
 This is more cost-effective for smaller campaigns.
 For larger campaigns, you’ll need to track carefully to make sure this is more cost effective than doing a list buy through a list vendor.
 You’ll generally see a cheaper cost per signup via Facebook, because the demographic targeting is better than with Google and the audiences are larger than with Twitter.